bibliocoll/JournalTouch/README.md

 One of the not-so-trivial things is maintaining the marking of journals as "recently updated".
 There is a basic experimental service that checks on new journal issues.
 It must be called separately (e.g. daily from a cronjob), and it works only if you have licensed access to the JournalTOCs Premium API.
 Put the RSS URLs in *config/config.ini* (section updates).
 Run the service *services/getLatestJournals.php* (e.g. on a daily basis).
-It will output an array of ISSNs that are written to *input/latest-issns.json*.
+It will output an array of ISSNs that are written to *input/updates.json*.
 Adapt it to your needs.
-Currently, it runs a query to JournalTocs, compares the ISSNs with the existing file, and adds it to the file with the current date.
-Old entries will be deleted.
+Currently, it runs a query to JournalTocs, compares the found ISSNs with the local holdings (= your CSV), and adds it to the file with the current date if the journal is in your CSV file.
 The output file will be read from *sys/class.ListJournals.php* in the function ``isCurrent()`` and add a 'new' marking to the journal array (which then you can read from index.php).

+Additionally, you may want to include the JSON file to display a list of recently updated journals.
+The function ``getJournalUpdates()`` in *sys/class.ListJournals.php* will give you an array you can read from index.php.
+See the exemplary code there.

 Configure the file and your custom JournalTOCs URL in *config/config.ini*.

 Please note!
-This service slows down the initial loading of the page.
-Please rewrite more efficiently; eg. write the updates directly to the CSV file, or solve it via AJAX loading.
+This service slows down the initial loading of the page if the file is too big.

 Alternatively, you could set up alerting services for yourself (e-mail, feeds...) and keep the input file up-to-date manually: for the image slider ("Current this week") above the list or grid view ("Orbit") you will need to fill and update a special column (*config.ini*-default: *date*).
 Fill in the current date ("YYYY-mm-dd") when a new journal issue arrives; these journals will be displayed in the slider and get a special marking (default: "new" icon).